jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_MacOS_by_Makefile.txt

         ./bootstrap

-    6) Run the following to produce the makefile's for your environment so you can test it or debug before installing it in the Linux OS directories:
+    6) Run the following to produce the makefile's for your environment so you can test it or debug before installing it in the MacOS directories:
-            ./configure --with-contrib-plugins=all --prefix=$PWD/src/devel31
+            ./configure --with-contrib-plugins=all,-FileManager --prefix=$PWD/src/devel31

-        or if you want to install the build in the Linux OS run the following:
+        or if you want to install the build in the macOS run the following:
-        ./configure --with-contrib-plugins=all
+        ./configure --with-contrib-plugins=all,-FileManager

         NOTE: This also only needs to be done once or if you make change to the build files used by the configure process.